MyFirstBitcoin/Light-Node-Directory/South Africa -- Bitcoin Ubuntu/README.md

     + <a href="https://docs.google.com/presentation/d/12n8X1VQ568nA4hFPRZ4gRPnc8XDX8BY1g5BDl2yEzXw">Chapter 10 - 2024 - Why Bitcoin?</a>
 - Additional resources for online presentation.
     + <a href="https://docs.google.com/presentation/d/10MqcXk4NC_H3U6_GaLq83VOaTTvg8lObCUZbOZjy6Fs">The Bitcoin Halving</a>
-- Host of <a href="https://twitter.com/OrangeSunSpaces">The Orange Sun</a>, Mon-Fri, 06h00-08h00 UTC
 - Host of <a href="https://x.com/OrangeSunSpaces/status/1821527724000727168">The Bitcoin in Africa Space</a>, Monthly on the 21st, 17h00-19h00 UTC
 - Onboarding of merchants and charity organisations.
     + <a href="https://btcmap.org/tagger/18374101">btcmap.org/tagger/18374101</a>